Affiliate links on Android Authority may earn us a commission. Learn more.

 Google Wear OS 4: Features, release date, and more

-As the wearables market continues to heat up, Google launched Wear OS 4, this year’s update to the company’s operating system.
-Android-based smartwatches eligible for the update can expect a host of improvements and a few new features.
-Read on to find out everything we know so far about the newest Wear OS and learn which watches can expect to see the update.
+As the wearables market continues to heat up, Google launched Wear OS 4, the latest update to the company’s operating system.
+Android-based smartwatches eligible for the update can expect many improvements and a few new features.
+Read on to find out everything we know about the newest Wear OS and learn which watches can expect to see the update.

 Wear OS 4: At a glance

 - When is it coming out?
 Wear OS 4 debuted on the Samsung Galaxy Watch 6 series on August 11, 2023.
-We won't see a stock version of the new platform until the Google Pixel Watch 2 arrives.
+Google launched the platform on the Google Pixel Watch 2 on October 4, 2023.
+It is now available on Galaxy Watch 4 and 5 series devices and the original Pixel Watch as well.

 - What's new?
-Wear OS 4 introduces a range of improvements and a few useful new features including updates for favorite Google apps as well as popular third-party apps like Peloton.
-The new software also finally adds a backup and restore feature for swapping phones.
+Wear OS 4 introduces a range of improvements and useful new features, including updates for favorite Google apps and popular third-party apps like Peloton.
+The software also finally adds a backup and restore feature for swapping phones.

 Wear OS 4 release date